Resource Library

 MedTech Europe Position on the Proposal for A REACH Universal PFAS Restriction

 Companies have been working with their suppliers to map PFAS uses in medical technologies and continue to find further use cases as time goes on.
 Due to the sheer number of substances in scope of the Restriction proposal and highly complex multitiered healthcare supply chains sometimes involving thousands of suppliers, there is the high risk that uses of PFAS that have not been identified by the end of the ECHA consultation period would fall outside the scope of derogations and would therefore not be permitted for use.
+To illustrate, after the MedTech Europe submission to the ECHA Public Consultation in September 2023, one example of a missed use that has been identified is TFA in IVD reagents, which demonstrates that grouping thousands of substances in one Restriction can lead to such missed uses over time.

 For the way forward with the PFAS Restriction proposal, MedTech Europe recommends: